lukefitzwolfgang/icatproject/ops/icat42/readme.txt

 username:               glassfish3
 home directory:         /home/glassfish3
 shell:                  bash
-additional software:    java, jee, glassfish, svn, python, python-suds
+additional software:    java se, java ee, glassfish, svn, python, python-suds

+java standard edition with jdk can be downloaded from Oracle/Java;
+java enterprise edition with Glassfish 3.1.2 or later can be downloaded from Oracle/Java;
-svn client to obtain the software (optional if obtaining the materials another way) python with the python-suds plugin for running the test program (optional if skipping the test)
+svn client is required to obtain the software (optional if obtaining the materials another way);
+python with the python-suds plugin for running the test program (optional if skipping the test).

 It is usual to add content to the ./bashrc such as the following:

 export      JAVA_HOME=/usr/lib/jvm/java-6-openjdk
-export GLASSFISH_HOME=/home/glassfish3/glassfish3
+export GLASSFISH_HOME=/home/glassfish3/glassfish312
 export        DB_HOME=$GLASSFISH_HOME/javadb
 export PATH=\
 $JAVA_HOME/bin:\
 $GLASSFISH_HOME/bin:\
 $DB_HOME/bin:\
 $PATH

+The installation of the software is not dependant on setting the environmental variables.
+However this note makes use of them.

 Glassfish Server: